 The podcasts provide knowledge on how technology is changing the way we work.
 The breadth and depth of technological issues covered in these podcasts have made them a success and each CIO will surely find something useful there.

 Matt Ballantine and Chris Weston host the podcasts on a weekly basis.
 Matt is a researcher and technology writer, providing strategic advice to technology leaders.
 He is a veteran in the fields of global media and digital business.
 While his co-host, Chris, mentors organisations to improve their business by utilizing innovative IT technologies.
 He was ranked #30 on the list of top 100 IT leaders by CIO magazine in 2016.

 As leaders in the technology domain of any organisation, CIOs must keep themselves updated on trends emerging on the tech market.
 Blogs and podcasts are a perfect way to do that.
 Convenient and easy to consume, they allow acquiring multi-dimensional knowledge on topics which are in the area of your interest.

-We hope you’ll find our list useful and we invite you to expand it with your own suggestions of blogs and podcasts worth following!
+If you found our list useful, check the first part of the article and expand it with your own suggestions of blogs and podcasts worth following!

 An educational portal aimed at CIOs, CTOs and upper management interested in technology who are looking for practical knowledge in the area of software nearshoring.